Paul instructs believers living in the Roman Empire not to resist the government since its existence is arranged by God.

 sense.
 The disciple of Jesus is called to give his total allegiance to Jesus,

-a political requirement that transcends all national, ethnic, social, cultural,
+a political action that transcends all national, ethnic, social, cultural,

 The only “revolution” that